sparckles/Robyn/docs/hosting.md

   main.py
   requirements.txt
   index.html
 ```

-Note - Railway looks for a `main.py` as an entrypoint instead of `app.py`.
+Note - Railway looks for a `main.py` as an entry point instead of `app.py`.
 The build process will fail if there is no `main.py` file.

-*main.py*
+_main.py_

 ```python
 from robyn import Robyn, serve_html